Do Student Loans Affect Buying A House?

 If you’re carrying student loan debt and thinking about buying a house, there are a few things you can do to improve your chances of getting approved for a mortgage.
 First, try to make extra payments on your loans to get them paid off as quickly as possible.
 This will lower your debt-to-income ratio and make you more attractive to lenders.
 You can also look into government programs like FHA loans, which have more lenient credit requirements than traditional mortgages.
 Whatever route you decide to go, make sure you consult with a financial advisor or housing counselor before making any commitments.

-See also Acuity Real Estate Reviews
+See also Best Real Estate Leads Review

 How can you buy a house when you have student loans?